algorandfoundation/ARCs/assets/arc-0034/TemplateForm.md

     > Running nodes

 ## Roadmap
-A detailed plan for the development and implementation of the proposal, including timelines and milestones.
+A detailed plan for the development and implementation of the proposal, including timelines.
-> If funding is above 10,000 ALGO, it will require a milestone-based fund release plan.
 Use subtitles as shown below:

-### Milestone 1
+### Step 1
 Date: DD/MM/YYYY
-Amount: Amount in Algo
 Description: Free text

-### Milestone 2
+### Step 2
 ...

+> For Milestone-based grants, please refer to <a href="https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0034.md#submit-a-proposal"> How to submit a proposal</a>.

 ## Benefits for the community